Skip to content

 Get your puppy used to being handled from an early age, as it will make grooming and bathing less stressful and more enjoyable for both of you.

-Do Lagotto Romagnolo bark much?
+Do Lagotto Romagnolos bark a lot?

 While this dog breed is not prone to excessive barking, you’ll notice your furry friend’s watchdog instincts when they try to warn off strangers.